GAZ-21: Models

 The car's large size and tough construction made it popular in the police and taxi trades, and V8-powered versions (designated GAZ M23) were produced for the KGB.
-An automatic transmission was briefly offered in the late 1950s, but later discontinued due to lack of service stations, and then through the 1960s on the KGB's V8 version only, with the driver's controls being very similar to the discontinued "civil" automatic.
+An automatic transmission was briefly offered in the late 1950s, but later discontinued due to lack of service stations; through the 1960s, they were used only on the KGB's V8 version, with the controls being very similar to the discontinued "civil" automatic.

-The M21 Volga was produced in saloon form from 1956 to 1970 and station wagon form (GAZ M22 Universal) from 1962 to 1970.
-This left the design quite outdated by the 1960s.
-GAZ developed a boxier, more modern replacement, and in 1970, the M21 platform was discontinued by GAZ.
-Until the late 1970s, however, spare parts were produced by different plants all over the USSR, and some plants were rebuilding M21s using spare parts, wrecked, and junked cars.
+The M21 Volga was produced in sedan form from 1956 to 1970 and station wagon form (GAZ M22 Universal) from 1962 to 1970.
+Over the course of the 1960s, the design began to look outdated, and GAZ developed a boxier, more modern replacement; in 1970, the M21 platform was discontinued.
+Until the late 1970s, however, spare parts were produced by various plants all over the USSR, and some plants were rebuilding M21s using spare parts, and wrecked and junked cars.
 In 1988, about 80,000 M21 Volgas were registered in the USSR.
+A number of pick-up trucks based on the GAZ-21 were also built by various autonomous auto-repair plants all around the country.
+As these plants worked separately, there was no single design for these vehicles.